cnio-bu/beyondcell/README.md

 ## Citation

 ## Support
-If you have any question regarding the use of Beyoncell, feel free to submit an [issue](https://gitlab.com/bu_cnio/Beyondcell/issues).
+If you have any question regarding the use of Beyondcell, feel free to submit an [issue](https://gitlab.com/bu_cnio/Beyondcell/issues).